Disability Inclusion Advisory Committee

 Marnie's photo.jpg

-In my relatively short time with the DAAC I have seen many accessibility issues within our community addressed by a team of committed individuals.
-The DAAC is a very important platform for local people with disability to notify of any issues they are experiencing, and to feel confident that their concerns will be heard.
+In my time with the DIAC I have seen many issues within our community addressed by a team of committed individuals, and I am proud to have the honour of being a member of this group.
+The DIAC is a very important platform for local people with disability to notify of any issues they are experiencing, and to feel confident that their concerns will be heard.

 Logie Onslow